Praveensamfdo/Praveensamfdo.github.io/docs/_posts/2023-04-24-Using-Nginx-and-Gunicorn-to-Run-a-Django-based-Application.markdown

 RUN pip install --no-cache-dir -r requirements.txt
 ```

--This file starts a container, installs necessary Linux packages, set the working directory, and finally installs Python packages stated in the `requirements.txt`.
+- This file starts a container, installs necessary Linux packages, set the working directory, and finally installs Python packages stated in the `requirements.txt`.
--There are also some important configurations that need to be set up in the `settings.py` file in `wsgi/django_app/main_app`.
+- There are also some important configurations that need to be set up in the `settings.py` file in `wsgi/django_app/main_app`.
 They are as follows:

 ```
 # Build paths inside the project like this: BASE_DIR / 'subdir'.